AlonKellner/alonkellner.github.io/_posts/en-us/2024-11-26-weighter-presentation.md

 In fact, just as the magnitude is independent of the direction of a vector, the information of the confidence is also independent of the weightings, meaning the model can change each of them without affecting the other.

 This is a non-obvious solution, an elegant one, and also the best one we tested.
-That's as good as they get in my opinion :)
+That's as good as solutions get in my opinion :)

 ### The wBCE Formula